 Because of the special privileges that NHSmail can give you, your application will need to be cross-referenced between your entry on the NPL and your GMC record, and emailed to your GMC-registered email address.
 Further upgrade work is currently being done on the NPL, so some locums may find that their application has to be delayed until the summer.

-All GPs are eligible for an NHS email account, regardless of whether you're a partner, locum or salaried, and is an essential requirement for your practise as a GP in the NHS.
+All GPs are eligible for an NHS email ('NHSmail') account, regardless of whether you're a partner, locum or salaried, and is an essential requirement for your practise as a GP in the NHS.

 From March 2020, GP locums in England can register online.